SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/Stakeholder.md

    - **Accessibility Testers:** Individuals with disabilities or accessibility experts testing the platform's accessibility features and providing feedback for improvement.
    - **Performance Testers:** Professionals testing the platform's performance under various load conditions to ensure scalability and reliability.

-## 6. Management / Stakeholder Representatives:
+## 6. Management / Stakeholder Representatives

 - **6.1 Description:** Management or stakeholder representatives provide oversight, guidance, and strategic direction for Apple TV+.